vishvesh/sentiment-analysis/README.md

 }
 ```

-### The Database Entity that I am using with MySQL is below, just in case you'd like to see Entity been persisted -
+### The Database Entity that I am using with MySQL is below for persistency -

 ```sql
 CREATE DATABASE IF NOT EXISTS `sentimentanalysis`;